AhmedAbdElnasserAhmed/TodoApi/README.md

 * Implementing robust error handling in the API and frontend.
 * Ensuring consistent data validation between the client and server.
 * Troubleshooting  `fetch`  API calls and handling asynchronous operations.
+* Connect the index screen with the application.

 ## Future Enhancements